The dispersion time of random walks on finite graphs: Introduction

-Both dispersion processes can be regarded as some simple local protocols for resource allocation.
+Both dispersion processes can be regarded as a set of simple local protocols for resource allocation.
 Specifically, the sequential dispersion process is quite similar to a local-search based reallocation scheme from \cite{LocSearch}, where a job continues to reallocate itself to a neighbour with less load until it has found a local minimum.
-Furthermore, the parallel dispersion process is related to the ``QoS Load Balancing'' model~\cite{AFHS11}, a particular instance of selfish load balancing.
-Here tasks perform random walks in parallel and terminate only if they have found a resource on which the estimated processing time is acceptable.
+Furthermore, the parallel dispersion process is related to the ``QoS Load Balancing'' model~\cite{AFHS11}, a particular instance of selfish load balancing (see also \cite{B07,BHS14} for similar protocols).
+In the QoS model, tasks perform random walks in parallel and terminate only if they have found a resource on which the estimated processing time is acceptable according to some agent-specific threshold.
 Our dispersion processes can be also viewed as a spatial coordination game, where the goal is to achieve a state in which players are all making {\em distinct} choices.
 As mentioned in \cite{alpern2002spatial}, such games serve as a model for the dynamics in location games or habitat selection of species.

+Recall that the dispersion time is the maximum number of steps taken by any of the $n$ particles in either IDLA process.
+For the complete graph $K_n$ the Sequential-IDLA process has essentially the same dynamics as the famous coupon collector process and the dispersion time corresponds to the longest wait between collecting successive (new) coupons.
+Thus the discrepancy between the Sequential and Parallel dispersion times for $K_n$ measures the effect of parallelising the coupon collector process on the longest time between coupons.
+This motivates the study of dispersion time on different networks which we can view as a generalization of the coupon collector process.
+In the general setting we address the question: what is the cost of parallelising the IDLA process?
+Addressing this question requires us to determine or at least estimate the Parallel {\em and} Sequential dispersion times.

+The total time taken by all walks, as opposed to the longest walk, is also natural to study for these models.
+Returning briefly to the complete graph we see that the sum of the walk lengths in the Sequential-IDLA corresponds to the time to collect all coupons - this is what is typically studied for the coupon collector.
+Our couplings show that for any fixed graph the sum of all walk lengths, later denoted by $W$, is the same for Parallel and Sequential IDLA.
+From one perspective this motivates the study of $W$ for general graphs, this is work in progress by the authors.
+However, in this paper we are more interested in the discrepancies between the Sequential and Parallel processes, some of which are captured by the dispersion time.